mitchelljustin/pragmatic-lightning/index.md

 Actually, you might notice you didn't get a report.
 That's because we haven't written any code to verify the fact that a report was paid for, and if so to send it to the user.

-## Verify purchases on the server
+## Verify purchases on server

 To verify the purchase of a report we need to do three things:
 1. Generate a unique token for each new purchase along with an invoice
 2. Read paid invoices as they come in and mark their corresponding purchase tokens as paid
-3. Send report to users who have paid only
+3. Send report to users who have paid only by checking the token

+We're going to send the purchase token as an HTTP header called `X-Purchase-Token`.

 To make it simple we're using UUIDs as purchase tokens.
 Add the `uuid` package to your project.
 ```bash